A Single-Exponential Time 2-Approximation Algorithm for Treewidth: Implementation in linear time

-First, if $r$ has an internal state and its children's internal states have been invalided we use the internal state $((C_1 \cap W, C_2 \cap W, C_3 \cap W, X \cap W), h)$ of $W$ to compute the corresponding internal states of its child nodes by implementing the dynamic programming transitions backwards.
-We also do the same for $s$ after $r$.
+Consider a move from a node $r$ to an adjacent node $s$.
+First, if there has been a successful Split query after the previous Init or Edit query, but the child nodes of $r$ do not have valid internal states, we use the internal state $((C_1 \cap W, C_2 \cap W, C_3 \cap W, X \cap W), h)$ of $r$ to compute the corresponding internal states of its child nodes by implementing the dynamic programming transitions backwards.
+In particular, we can in time $2^{\OO(w)}$ find the dynamic programming states of the children of $r$ that correspond to the split fixed by the previous successful Split query, and set the internal states of the children to correspond to these dynamic programming states.
+Now the node $s$ is guaranteed to have a valid internal state before we move to it, and by induction the current node $r$ is always guaranteed to have a valid internal state.

-Then, when moving the root from a node $r$ to an adjacent node $s$ the only edge whose direction towards the root changes is the edge between $r$ and $s$.
-Therefore we first re-compute the table of $r$ and then the table of $s$.
+Then, when moving the root from the node $r$ to the node $s$, the only edge whose direction towards the root changes is the edge between $r$ and $s$.
+Therefore for all nodes $i$ except $r$ and $s$ the subtree $T_i$ rooted at $i$ will stay exactly the same.
+Thus, we first re-compute the dynamic programming table of $r$ with a single transition and then the dynamic programming table of $s$ with a single transition, taking in total $2^{\OO(w)}$ time.
+Note that all of the re-computations of the dynamic programming tables happen after computing the internal states, so the internal state of each node corresponds to the dynamic programming table directed towards the node at which the previous successful Split query was applied.